ssyevuo/pingpong-project/README.md

 ## Game Window

-The game window is created in `pingpong.py` using Pygame.
+- The game window is created in `pingpong.py` using Pygame.
-The window first initializes with a black background
+- he window first initializes with a black background

+## Paddle Class

+- The `Paddle` class is defined in the `sprites.py`.
+- Represents a paddle in the game and includes methos for drawing and moving the paddle around.